ga-curriculum/express-api-hoot-back-end/signup-a-user/README.md

 # ![Express API - Hoot Back-End - Signup a User](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to sign up a user to authenticate requests in Postman.
+**Learning objective:** By the end of this lesson, students will be able to sign up a new user using Postman.

 ## Overview